 How to Get Around South Korea

 Public transportation – All the major cities in South Korea have subway systems, with one-way fares usually costing 1,250-1,350 KRW.
 A day pass is generally around 5,000 KRW.
-Otherwise, local buses can get you everywhere else.
-There are generally two types of local buses: seated (more expensive) and regular, both running the same routes.
+Otherwise, city buses can get you everywhere else.
+There are generally two types of buses: seated (more expensive) and regular, both running the same routes.

 Your best bet for reserving tickets in advance is to go directly to the bus terminal, as most bus websites and booking apps are in Korean and only accept Korean credit or debit cards.